New - Horse Shoe Brand Tools

 Also known as a patent leather tool or gum tool, this is a free hand stitch groover.
 It is handy for making stitching grooves free hand, like the "gunslinger stitch pattern" on belts.
 If you have seen me mention this tool on podcasts or in forums, these are great for removing old stitches like relining saddle skirts.
 You run this tool over the stitches to cut the top stitches or severely weaken them.
 When you pull the woolskin off it pulls the remainder of the topstitches out by the locks with very few tags left to pick.
 The old vintage ones are getting harder to find and this is the size and style that works great for that!

-Horse Shoe Brand Tools French Hammer
+Horse Shoe Brand Tools Hammers

-These are nice using French style hammers with a smooth and generous width cross peen for setting folds.
+These are a nice using French style hammer with a smooth and generous width cross peen for setting folds.
 The face is polished smooth and a generous size for setting glued areas, smoothing, and rubbing as well as tapping.
 The engraving pattern is just an added bonus to class up the bench!

-These tack hammers feature a smooth cross peen and plenty of length to get up under those Cheyenne rolls and set the bottom of the cover.
+The tack hammers feature a smooth cross peen and plenty of length to get up under those Cheyenne rolls and set the bottom of the cover.
 These have a really nice balance and swing that is comfortable to use.
 Pretty hammers that work well!

 Cantle Pliers